ParisaMousavi/AutomotiveFunctionalSafetyCompliance/README.md

 2- Probability of exposure -> To operational situation.
 3- Controllability -> Ability for persons at risk to take action to avoid harm.

-To have a system which h
+To have a system which has compliance with the automotive standard ISO 26262 we shuold develop a failure mitigation mechanisms.